gradle/native-samples/README.md

 features of Gradle that are demonstrated in that build.
 Each samples are functionally the same for both Swift and C++ languages.

+Each C++ sample works on macOS, Linux and Windows with GCC, Clang and Visual C++.

+Each Swift sample works on macOS and Linux, with Swift 3 and later.

 ### Contribution

-If you want to contribute improvement to the samples, please refer to the [`samples-dev` subproject](samples-dev/README.md).
+If you want to contribute an improvement to the samples, please refer to the [`samples-dev` subproject](samples-dev/README.md).

 ### Xcode support